bardellis/8_weeks_dannys_challenge/Case Study #5 - Data Mart/solution.md

 * age_band
 * demographic
 * customer_type

-Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?*/
+Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?

 ````sql
 			SELECT